-I love the books … Eat This, Not That!
+Want to know what Halloween candy to buy?
+Well … I love the books, Eat This, Not That!
 They’re a great way to search out healthier options for your fave foods.
-And, not surprisingly, they just did an expose on Halloween candy for MSN lifestyle.
-You can see the entire slide show of 54 different candies by going here.
-But I thought I’d share with you the worst and the best so that you can make good treat choices.
+So I thought I’d share with you their updated Halloween candies list so that you can make good treat choices; click here to read it.
 Me … I’d do caramel apples.
 Or really healthy cookies or cupcakes.
 When I was trick-or-treating my fave treat was pennies.
 Of course, today you’d probably have to throw dollars.

-Anyway, according to Eat This, Not That!, here are the TOP THREE in each category along with the blurbs for each straight from the article.
+Anyway, according to Eat This, Not That!, here are the TOP THREE in each category along with the blurbs for each straight from their original article published back in 216.
 I have to say I was surprised by these … you may be too.

 TOP THREE WORST

 Per single Fun Size bar: 100 calories, 4 g fat (2 g saturated), 10 g sugar